Last Sunday after Pentecost: Christ the King – Matthew 25:31-46

 So don’t hear this story as a final judgment on your life.
 Hear it as a wake up call.
 Let it be the chance to see yourself through the eyes of one of the least of these.
 What do they see?
 Is that who you want to be?
 What choices will lead you on the path of light?
 What choices will help you discover the light and beauty within yourself and within the other?
 That light and beauty describe who we most authentically are.
 But I also know that that light and beauty can be cruelly tested by the vulgar, the ugly, the impoverishment, and the violence in our world.
 And yet the choice remains; light or darkness.
 Who and how do you want to be?
 What will we choose?

 What if we approached every person, every place, every circumstance, every choice as if we see Christ, and if we don’t, if we can’t see Christ, what if we approached every every person, every place, every circumstance, every choice, as if Christ sees us?
 Either way there is a seeing taking place.
-What if we allowed those seeings to push us deep into ourselves to uncover, rediscover, or maybe even discover for the first time, the light that is who must truly are, and in that light we made our next choice?
+What if we allowed those seeings to push us deep into ourselves to uncover, rediscover, or maybe even discover for the first time, the light that is who we most truly are, and in that light we made our next choice?

 What if we made our next choice based not on the truth of the other’s life but on the truth of our own life?
 My guess is that sometimes we would choose yes and other times we would choose no. But every time we would choose in favor of the least of these.